SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 Network Interaction Details report is a tree-type style report that shows the user as a Parent branch and all other users they interacted with as a child branch.

-The report shows departments for each user so you can see which departments are interacting with each other, it also shows how many Calls and Chat Messages were exchanged between said users.
+The report shows departments for each user so you can see which departments are interacting with each other.
+It also shows how many calls and chat messages users exchanged.